 A pair of icons indicates charge level and Bluetooth status, and the company logo illuminates when the device is switched on.
 In a dark room, the lights are quite noticeable.
 That’s something to bear in mind if you’re planning on using the speaker as you sleep.

 NFC pairing is done via a small labeled area on the left side of the speaker.
 Near the base sit power and auxiliary sockets, an on/off switch and a 1amp USB charging socket.
 That’s useful if you’re on the beach and your phone starts going flat.

 The battery lasts up to ten hours, although it depends on whether you’re using Bluetooth, and how high you’ve cranked the volume.

 I was impressed with how easy it was to pair the TT with every device I could find.
 I used NFC with a Nexus 5, and just tapping in the right place bought up a confirmation box.
 For everything else (Nexus 7, Asus laptop, Macbook Pro and iPhone 5) I used Bluetooth, and it was quick and seamless.

 That’s no mean feat.
-I don’t think I’ve ever managed to connect five different devices to a Bluetooth gadget without at least one of them having problems.
+I don’t think I’ve ever managed to connect so many devices to a Bluetooth gadget without one having problems.